Obrázky na stránke

 CHORUS OF YOUTHS AND VIRGINS.

 That the stated revolution of an hundred and ten years may bring back the hymns and the games, three times by bright-day light reforted to in crowds, and as often in the welcome night.
 And you, ve fatal fifters, infallible in having predicted what is now established, and what the fettled order of things preferves, add propitious fates to those already paft.
-Let the earth, fertile in fruits and flocks, prefent Ceres with a fheafy crown: may both falubrious rains and Jupiter's pure air cherish the young brood.
+Let the earth, fertile in fruits and flocks, prefent Ceres with a fheafy crown: may both falubrious rains and Jupiter's pure air cherith the young brood.

 CHORUS OF YOUTHS.